For those of you who would like to come to the mission field for short term or long term, please take the time to read through this page.

 (1) Do not give money or goods directly to the people without first getting approval from the ministry.

 Why?
 Because if done, they will think that when Mitiki’s come they bring money, therefore making good targets for robbers when future Mitiki’s come.
-And it often causes jealousy and dissension among their family, friends and neighbors, plus causes trouble for us in the long run.
+And besides giving them a begger mindset, it often causes jealousy and dissension among their family, friends and neighbors, plus causes trouble for us in the long run.

 (2) Do not wander off by yourself while you are in the mission field.